 Degree acceleration gives you credit for what you know.
 Whether you’re working on your degree for the first time or you had to delay finishing a degree you started years ago, an online degree acceleration strategy may be the perfect solution for you.

-To determine how much of your life and work experiences can count as real credits toward your college degree, enrollment advisors look at all aspects of your life experiences and how they align with the curriculum of the bachelor’s degree you desire:
+To determine how much of your life and work experiences can count as real credits toward your college degree, Enrollment Specialists look at all aspects of your life experiences and how they align with the curriculum of the bachelor’s degree you desire: